NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 In this case, the latest release tag is `v0.5`.

 As in the `hello` example, a hash must also be supplied.
-This time, instead of using `lib.fakeSha256` and letting `nix-build` report the correct one in an error, you can fetch the correct hash in the first place with the `nix-prefetch-url` command.
+This time, instead of using the empty string and letting `nix-build` report the correct one in an error, you can fetch the correct hash in the first place with the `nix-prefetch-url` command.

 You need the SHA256 hash of the *contents* of the tarball (as opposed to the hash of the tarball file itself).
 Therefore pass the `--unpack` and `--type sha256` arguments: